slupoli/CMSC331/README.md

 # CMSC331
-Files for CMSC 331 students to test their GetHub accounts
+Files for CMSC 331 students to test their GitHub accounts